camunda/feel-scala/README.md

 ## Install

-The FEEL engine can be used/integrated in two different ways
+The FEEL engine can be used/integrated in two different ways:
-* as a native Scala application (i.e. calling the engine API)
+* As a native Scala application (i.e. calling the engine API)
-* as a script engine (i.e. using the Java script engine API)
+* As a script engine (i.e. using the Java script engine API)

 Add the engine as dependency to your project's `pom.xml`: